provegard/tinyws/README.md

 ## Status

-Version 0.00000001...
-Currently it's an application instead of a reusable library.
-Very experimental and very much a hack.
+Version 0.0.1.

-It passes all implemented tests of [autobahn-testsuite](https://github.com/crossbario/autobahn-testsuite).
+It passes all tests of [Autobahn|Testsuite](https://github.com/crossbario/autobahn-testsuite) version 0.10.9, except 12.\* and 13.\* (compression using the permessage-deflate extension).

 ## Author